livkare/popster/SPOTIFY_INTEGRATION.md

 5. **Playback Command** - Server sends START_SONG message
 6. **Playback Execution** - Verify device active → transfer if needed → call REST API play
 7. **Audio Plays** - Spotify streams audio to host's computer
+8. **Pause/Resume** - Position tracked continuously → pause saves position → resume uses Spotify's resume API

 Each step has error handling and fallbacks to ensure robustness.
 The key insight is that activation is a multi-step process that requires both SDK-level activation (browser autoplay) and API-level activation (transfer playback to make device active).
+For resume, we use Spotify's native resume API which is more reliable than manually tracking position.